 ART, MEDIA & CREATIVE EXPRESSION

-Throughout the summer we use art to express and explore ideas, to ask questions, to reflect, to share, and to transform ourselves and each other.
+Throughout the year we use art to express and explore ideas, to ask questions, to reflect, to share, and to transform ourselves and each other.
 We collaborate with professional music producers, photographers, media-makers and poets to write and record songs, make visual art, screenprint t-shirts, shoot photography projects and films, write and perform poetry, choreograph dances, create public art, etc. Art supports us to take control of our own narratives: share and reflect on our lived experiences; develop our radical imaginations; mobilize our communities for action; and celebrate our joyful and creative selves.

 TRANSFORMATION & HEALING